 (1) When the physical condition or width of the public ways by which a subdivision will be accessed is inadequate for access to such subdivision in the opinion of the Board, the Board may require the applicant dedicate a strip of land for the purpose of widening the abutting public way to a width at least as great as that required within the subdivision, and to make physical improvements to and within such public way(s) to the same standards required within the subdivision for streets likely to carry traffic similar to that of the access road.
 This may include drainage improvements, utility improvements, improvement of intersections, signage, signalization, or other amenities necessary for safety and orderly traffic flow.
 Any such dedication of land for the purpose of such a way and any such work performed within such public way(s) shall be made only with permission of the governmental agency having jurisdiction over such way, and all costs of any such widening or construction shall be borne by the developer.

-(2) As an alternative to the developer's making the actual required improvements, the Board may require the developer pay to the Town the estimated cost of such improvements which money shall be used only toward the cost thereof.
+(2) As an alternative to the developer's making the actual required improvements, the Board may require the developer pay to the Town the estimated cost of such improvements, which money shall be used only toward the cost thereof.
 The timing of any such payment shall be as the Board directs.

 § 430-21.
 Street and roadway design.

-A. Basic requirements. all streets.
+A. Basic requirements for all streets.
 The applicant shall observe all design standards for land division as hereinafter provided.
 These standards shall be considered minimum standards and may be varied from or waived only as provided in § 430-54.
 The Town of Winchendon's Design Standards and Construction Specifications must be followed.

 (1) The design speed for streets in commercial subdivisions and principal streets in residential subdivisions shall be 25 miles per hour.